Cleveland Clinic Howley ASPIRE Pathways

 Is time away allowed during the program?

-Students offered placement in the program are expected to make a commitment to the full program, which consists of 12 consecutive Saturdays, February - May.
+Students offered placement in the program are expected to commit to the full program, which consists of 12 consecutive Saturdays from January through April.
 We encourage students to consider all of their options and choose mindfully before applying.